Picture of Samantha Thompson, Registered Dietitian and Integrative & Functional Nutrition Certified Practitioner

 Webinar: Meal Planning for PCOS

-Knowing what to eat for PCOS is one thing, actually putting it into practice is another.
+Live group session with time for Q&A Knowing what to eat for PCOS is one thing, actually putting it into practice is another.
 If you’ve read the PCOS nutrition advice but struggle to actually follow it, this workshop is for you.
 This workshop is designed to help you turn PCOS dietary guidelines into realistic, doable meals that fit your lifestyle.
 Rather than rigid rules or restriction, we’ll focus on practical strategies that make eating for PCOS feel sustainable, flexible, and effective in real life.
 Led by a registered dietitian, this session emphasizes how to build balanced meals, make simple food swaps, and plan ahead in ways that support blood sugar and hormones so that you’re not overthinking food or skipping meals.
-Learn: How PCOS affects appetite, cravings, energy, and blood sugar What a PCOS-supportive plate looks like How to put the PCOS diet into practice with without rigid rules or restriction Simple food swaps to support insulin
+Learn: How PCOS affects appetite, cravings, energy, and blood sugar What a PCOS-supportive plate looks like How to put the PCOS diet into practice with

 Learn More »